 Clinical studies are not conclusive when it comes to establishing reasons for prostatitis, but we know that chronic bacterial prostatitis is a risk factor for UTI in men.
 Moreover, for patients with chronic bacterial prostatitis recurrent UTIs might be the only symptom they’ll ever experience.

 The prostate gland surrounds the urethra just below the bladder and two ejaculatory ducts connect them together.
-Therefore, bacterial infection can easily travel between prostate and urinary tract.
+Therefore, a bacterial infection can easily travel between the prostate and urinary tract.
 Also, when the prostate becomes enlarged, it presses on the urethra, causing obstruction of urine flow, diminished urinary stream, and sometimes complete urinary obstruction that can predispose you for a UTI.
 Unfortunately, effective treatment of chronic bacterial prostatitis may be difficult and requires prolonged antibiotic therapy (to learn more check out Dr. Turek’s article in Medscape about prostatitis).

 “Since most of male UTI have underlying anatomic reasons, therefore probiotics are probably less important in preventing UTI in men than in women”, speculated Dr. Turek.

 The most important tips Dr. Turek gives men are:

 - Daily hygiene!
 “Basically, wash your penis well to prevent a whole bunch of problems, including cancer, especially if you are not circumcised.”

 - Drink a lot of fluids as “this keeps stones away and bacteria from dividing, and

 - Empty regularly “as river water is cleaner than pond water.”